-The battery of Galaxy A21s makes it stand apart from its other competitors as it can hold on to every last bit of the power till it dies at 1% charge.
-If you are a normal user who require a smartphone for mid-level day to day use, you can easily expect the phone to last at least 2 days without any backup.
+The battery of Galaxy A21s makes it stand apart from its other competitors as it can hold on to every last bit of the power till it dies at a 1% charge.
+If you are a normal user who requires a smartphone for mid-level day-to-day use, you can easily expect the phone to last at least 2 days without any backup.
 For active users, the smartphone can easily survive for more than one day on a single charge.

 According to the company, the new Exynos 850 chipset supports dual 16MP + 5MP cameras and 21.7MP single lens but interestingly the Galaxy A21s features a quad-camera setup with a 48MP main lens.
 As for the other three cameras, we get an 8MP ultrawide lens, 2MP macro lens, and 2MP depth sensor.
 For selfies, we have a 13MP shooter at the front which comes with the screen flashlight support for low-light images.